The experimental setups proposed follow a gradual approach from the point of view of complexity, from the "Day 1" experiments

-In order to best use the existing skills and ease the development of new competencies needed in the implementation and towards the oprational phase of the facility,
+In order to best use the existing skills and ease the development of new competencies needed in the implementation and towards the operational phase of the facility,

-the activity in out department takes place in five workgroups:
+the activity in our department takes place in five workgroups:

-WG1 Physics – Theoretical foundation of the RA5 experimental aims;
+WG1 Physics – Theoretical foundation of the LGED experimental aims;

 WG2 Laser Physics / Optics – Theory, application and engineering of complex optical systems;